tedunderwood/measureperspective/genderedperspectives/readme.md

 2. Run **create_character_table.py**, which will use those files along with the lexicon present in this directory, and the **filtered_fiction_metadata** present in the sibling **/metadata** directory.
 This will generate **chartable.tsv**.
 (Or you can just unzip the zipped version of **chartable.tsv**, and start with the next step, 3.)

 3. Run **gendered_perspectives.ipynb**.
-This does all the interesting work of comparing word frequencies using Funnimng's log likelihood, plotting two perspectives against each other, etc. It uses **chartable.tsv** as raw data, and produces **data4r.csv** as output.
+This does all the interesting work of comparing word frequencies using Dunning's log likelihood, plotting two perspectives against each other, etc. It uses **chartable.tsv** as raw data, and produces **data4r.csv** as output.
 (Or, you can skip this step, if you're really only interested in visualization, and start with the next step, 4.)

 4. Run **plot2perspectives.R**.
 It uses the data produced in step 2, and produces figure 2 as output: **fig2plot2perspectives.tiff**.